-To date, we have issued an aggregate of 900 shares of preferred stock under the Employee Preferred Stock Plan to certain of our USVI employees.
-These shares of preferred stock are mandatorily redeemable by us in the event of the holder's termination of service with the Company for any reason; therefore, at each of March 31, 2018 and December 31, 2017, we included the redemption value of these shares of \$9,000 within accounts payable and accrued liabilities in our condensed consolidated balance sheets.
+We have issued shares of preferred stock under the Employee Preferred Stock Plan to certain of our USVI employees.
+These shares of preferred stock are mandatorily redeemable by us in the event of the holder's termination of service with the Company for any reason.
+At June 30, 2018 and December 31, 2017, we had 800 and 900 shares outstanding, respectively, and we included the redemption value of these shares of \$8,000 and \$9,000, respectively, within accounts payable and accrued liabilities in our condensed consolidated balance sheets.
 In February 2018, our Board of Directors declared and paid an aggregate of \$0.9 million of dividends on these shares of preferred stock, and in March 2017, our Board of Directors declared and paid an aggregate of \$0.6 million of dividends on these shares of preferred stock.
 Such dividends are included in salaries and employee benefits in our condensed consolidated statements of operations.